Florida Public Libraries

 According to the W.J.
-Harris/Curt Teich postcard, ca. 1911, this building dates to the Spanish settlement era, and served as the King's Bakery.
+Harris/Curt Teich postcard at left, ca. 1911, this building dates to the Spanish settlement era, and served as the King's Bakery.
 It has been replaced as the library, but the new building reflects the old building's structure.

-(R) Rogero & Pomar card must be showing the other sidde of the building.
+(R) Rogero & Pomar card must be showing the other side of the building.

 St. Cloud (Veterans Memorial Library)